 The heart of Bruges

-Most of the religious building have left the 'Brug' a long time ago.
+Most of the religious buildings have left the Brug a long time ago.
 The St. Donatian's Cathedral, the most important church of the city was demolished after the French revolution.
 The Basilica of the Holy Blood is however still there.

 The Basilica houses the blood of Christ that Count Diederik of the Alsace brought with him from Jerusalem after his second crusade.
 The ground floor of the basilica is a perfect example of the Roman church building, the top chapel, where you can find the 'Relic of the holy blood' itself has a more Gothic and Renaissance mix style.